IMD hosts Transformation Summit 2017

 Chief Human Resources Officers from global companies examine deep organizational change at two-and-a-half day meeting of the minds

-IMD recently held its first-ever Transformation Summit, an exclusive gathering of over 30 Chief Human Resource Officers from leading companies focusing on how organizations effectuate impactful wide-ranging change and the role that HR plays in such transformations.
+IMD recently held its first-ever Transformation Summit, an exclusive gathering of close to 40 Chief Human Resource Officers from leading companies focusing on how organizations effectuate impactful wide-ranging change and the role that HR plays in such transformations.

 The event was led by Albrecht Enders, IMD Professor of Strategy, and Dean of Programs and Innovation, and Lars Häggstrom, IMD Executive-in-Residence and former Chief Human Resources Officer at Stora Enso, a pulp and paper manufacturer based in Finland with its own history of large-scale transformation.